The BSI works with many different science, health and research bodies on different projects in order to support our aims.

 The AMRC is the national membership organisation of leading medical and health research charities.
 We are part of their policy network, and they have supported a major BSI project to map careers in immunology across the UK.

-The Society of Biology aims to be the single, unified voice for biology, with a vision of promoting a world where the true value of biology is understood.
-The BSI has been a member organisation of the Society of Biology since its inception.
+The Royal Society of Biology aims to be the single, unified voice for biology, with a vision of promoting a world where the true value of biology is understood.
+The BSI has been a member organisation of the Royal Society of Biology since its inception.

 This organisation explains why animals are used in medical and scientific research, and aims to improve understanding of the human use of animals for this purpose.
 It also runs communication training courses from which our members have benefitted.